Skip to main content

 3. Define your project area.
 You can select from available boundaries or upload a custom project area boundary.
 You can't change the project boundary after you create the project.
 Project area boundaries can consist of multiple polygons.

 • To select from available boundaries (the default option): Begin typing the name of your location in the Location field.
-Analyst will list available places (including cities, towns, and other census-designated places), counties, and core-based statistical areas (CBSAs) according to what you type.
+Analyst will list available places (including cities, towns, and other census-designated places), counties, core-based statistical areas (CBSAs), congressional districts, municipal planning organizations (MPOs), school districts, and others, according to what you type.

 • To filter the list further: use the Search within State and Search within boundary type options to locate the right boundary from each State and each Boundary Type.